openmeteo/enhydris/doc/general/install.rst

 ===================================================== ============
 Prerequisite                                          Version
 ===================================================== ============
-Python with setuptools and pip                        2.7 [1] Database supported by GeoDjango                       [2] GDAL                                                  1.9 PIL or Pillow with freetype                           1.1.7 [3]
+Python with setuptools and pip                        3 [1] Database supported by GeoDjango                       [2] GDAL                                                  1.9 PIL or Pillow with freetype                           1.1.7 [3]
 ===================================================== ============

-[1] Enhydris runs on Python 2.7.
-It does not run on Python 3. setuptools and pip are needed in order to install the rest of the Python modules.
+[1] Enhydris runs on all supported versions of Python 3.
+It does not run on Python 2.  setuptools and pip are needed in order to install the rest of the Python modules.

 [2] Enhydris has been tested with PostgreSQL+PostGIS and spatialite, the latter only in development.